 The first thing I want to say is that the menopause is no joke.
-As someone who is peri-menopausal I am currently dealing with erratic periods, thinning hair, mood swings and sleepless nights, absolutely no fun whatsoever.
+As someone who is peri-menopausal I am currently dealing with erratic periods and changes to my menstrual cycle, thinning hair, mood swings and sleepless nights, absolutely no fun whatsoever.
 But that doesn’t mean that the subject can’t be dealt with with warmth and humour.
 And that is exactly what the new book by The Menopausal Godmother Emma Guy does.

 On any day, week or month in the UK, about 13 million women are starting or finishing the menopause.
 That’s almost 20% of the entire population of this country, but do you see it mentioned on the news bulletins every night?